MikeTarkington/flare_spotter/README.md

 - Download the `spotter.py` file from this respository

 - Requires Installation of Python3.
-With xcode CLI tools and Homebrew installed already simply run the following (if you need either of the prerequisites see https://docs.python-guide.org/starting/install3/osx/):
+With xcode CLI tools and Homebrew installed already, simply run the following command (if you need either of the prerequisites see https://docs.python-guide.org/starting/install3/osx/):

     `brew install python `